fictorial/stem-presentation/README.md

 ## CHAT GPT

 > If there's time, show ChatGPT.
-> Have a backup video of a session in case it is down!

 So, now let's give an example of a program that DOES NOT need super careful instructions to do what it does.